-Members of the NZIQS are governed by the rules of conduct set out in this Code, and by the Institute’s Constitution, Rules, and By-laws.
+Members of the NZIQS are governed by the rules of conduct set out in a Code of Conduct, and by the Institute’s Constitution and Rules, and By-laws:

 NZIQS Code of Conduct